Act of 18 June 1965 no. 4

 The driver of a motor vehicle must not drink alcohol or take any other intoxicating or narcotic substance in the first six hours after he has finished driving, when he understands that there may be a police investigation due to the driving or shows gross negligence in this regard.
 However, this prohibition does not apply after a blood sample or breath sample has been taken, or the police have decided that such a sample should not be taken.

-The Ministry can issue regulations on limits for concentrations in the blood of other intoxicating or anesthetic agents as mentioned in the third paragraph and § 31, second paragraph.
+The Ministry can issue regulations on limits for concentrations in the blood of other intoxicating or anesthetic agents as mentioned in the third paragraph and Section 31, second paragraph.

 The police can take a breathalyzer test (provisional breathalyzer test) and a preliminary test of whether the motor vehicle driver is under the influence of other intoxicants or anesthetics when:

-• there is reason to believe that he has violated the provisions of § 22 or § 22 b,
+• there is reason to believe that he has violated the provisions of Section 22 or Section 22 b,

 • there is reason to believe that he has contravened other provisions made in or pursuant to this Act, and the Ministry has decided that the contravention may have such an effect,